Llicllica Water Tank Project – Peru

-Llicllica is a dispersed community spread out on the plains of the district of Choquehuanca at an elevation of 3,900 m (12,795 ft) above sea level.
-This community of 36 families (162 people) relies almost entirely on animal husbandry of various animals including vicuñas, llamas, cattle, and a small number of alpacas as their source of income.
+Llicllica is a disperse community spread out on the plains of the district of Cxxxxxxxxxxx at an elevation of 3,900 m (12,795 ft) above sea level.
+This community of 36 families (162 people) relies almost entirely on animal husbandry of various animals including vicuñas, llamas, cattle, and a small amount of alpacas as their source of income.
 This community is unique in that all land is communal, meaning nobody owns particular pieces of land.
-Instead, all of the lands is shared between the community, so when they grow crops everyone helps and splits the products equally.
+Instead, all of the land is shared between the community, so when they grow crops everyone helps and splits the products equally.
 They mainly grow potatoes in the rainy season for community consumption.

 Returned Peace Corps Volunteer Directing Project

 The project will be administered by Ralph Bolton, Returned Peace Corps Volunteer (Peru,’62-’65), and founder and director of The Chijnaya Foundation.
 Work will be done under the direction of Chijnaya’s operational arm, Associacion Pro-DIA, a legally-constituted Peruvian counterpart.
 On-the-ground work is being managed by Kimmy Mazza, Returned Peace Corps Volunteer (Peru,’16-’18).

 This project is a part of the Altiplano Water Program – Peru.

 Monitoring and Maintenance